-That’s what this add-on tour is designed to be: a profound and entertaining experience of another side to Athens.
+That’s what this add-on tour in Greece is designed to be: a profound and entertaining experience of another side to Athens.
 If you want to experience Athens like a connoisseur, to discover the lesser-known gems and to delve deep into the heart of Athenian life, this tour, based on our profound inside knowledge of the Greek capital, is for you.

 Day 1: Arrival in Athens.
 Transfer from airport, about 40 minutes away, to your hotel in the centre of the city.
 Welcome dinner.

 Day 2: Mt Lycabettus wrests itself free of the encroaching city which laps at its base; the views from its summit are stunning and will give you a feeling for the whole city.
 We then travel a short way down its flanks to the Benaki Museum, a beautifully curated and eclectic collection of artefacts gathered together over the lifetime of a single influential man (Antonis Benakis), which together provide a unique vision of post-classical Greece.
 In the afternoon, we visit one of the many superb, but less well-known museums in Athens, depending on our guests’ interests.
 For example, we may choose the City of Athens Museum, in a building that was once the residence of King Otto, first King of Greece, who was crowned in 1832 and deposed 30 years later, with an exhibit explaining the urban development of Athens in the nineteenth and twentieth centuries.
 Alternatively, we might explore the excellent Museum of Greek Folk Musical Instruments, the well-presented Museum of Traditional Pottery, the superb Numismatic Museum, or one of several more options.
 You are free to dine as you please this evening.